 Born in Berkeley, California in 1944, Heizer began to create earthworks on a monumental scale in the desert of Nevada as early as 1966.
 He spent time in New York City as a young artist before heading back out west where his intention was to bring art out of the museums.
 Today he continues to work and live in Nevada.

-Filed under: It's in the Details, David Grainger Whitney, Glass House, Grainger, Michael Heizer, Michael Heizer etched glass window, Philip Johnson
+Filed under: Uncategorized, David Grainger Whitney, Glass House, Grainger, Michael Heizer, Michael Heizer etched glass window, Philip Johnson